Troubleshooting Node.js Deploys

 directory is generated at build time from the dependencies listed in package.json

-and the lockfile.
-Therefore, node_modules
+and the lockfile. node_modules

-(and other generated directories like bower_components
+and other generated directories like bower_components

 $ git ls-files | grep node_modules